pyeventsourcing/eventsourcing/docs/topics/process.rst

 The system above is defined entirely without infrastructure, and can be run by providing an ``infrastructure_class`` when constructing a runner.

-For example, the ``system`` can be run using the library's :class:`~eventsourcing.application.system.SingleThreadedRunner` with ``infrastructure_class`` as :class:`~eventsourcing.application.sqlalchemy.SQLAlchemyApplication`, which means SQLAlchemy will be used to store data.
+In the example below, the ``system`` is run using the library's :class:`~eventsourcing.application.system.SingleThreadedRunner` with ``infrastructure_class`` as :class:`~eventsourcing.application.sqlalchemy.SQLAlchemyApplication`, which means SQLAlchemy will be used to store data.

-If a system runner is used as a context manager, then it will be started automatically and finally closed.
+The system runner object is used as a context manager, so it is started automatically and finally closed.

 .. code:: python